First Hand, Fun and Learning Experiences for Your Child Call us now!

 Pre-Kindergarten

 What makes pre-school fun?
 What makes a child want to learn?
-It is a program that predominantly focuses on having teachers create deep rooted bond and trust with their students.
+It is a program that predominantly focuses on having teachers create deep-rooted bonds and trust with their students.
 Our safe and enriching program focuses on all aspects of creative learning.

-The classroom is set up in educational centers which children rotate throughout the day to help stimulate young imaginative minds.
-Literacy is introduced with the letter of the week, creative writing and circle time readings.
+The classroom is set up in educational centers in which children rotate throughout the day to help stimulate young, imaginative minds.
+Literacy is introduced with the letter of the week, creative writing, and circle time readings.

 This program is broken down into categories such as academic introductions, small and large group activities, and learning centers.
 The academic introductions are group learning sessions where students are introduced to subject matter.
 Our small and large group activities help students apply what they have learned and focus on building individual comprehension.